D1sturbing/dwm/README.md

 # D1sturbed's build

-Just clone this repo and compile
+Just clone this repo and compile \n
 $ sudo make clean install

 # Patching in more features